caiiiycuk/js-dos/00_showcase.md

 layout: page
 title: Games
 permalink: 'games/'
+keywords: js-dos,games,browser
+description: The showcase of js-dos.
+Legendary dos games in browser.
 ---

 There are listing of many games that can be run in browser with js-dos.